-Hands-on Workshops and Farm Tours Groundswell Center offers hands-on workshops and farm tours to delve into topics related to food and farming: technical farming skills, land management, food production, tool and equipment use, herbalism, livestock husbandry, and more.
-Workshops are open to people of all experience levels, from gardeners and beginning farmers to experienced farm business owners.
+Hands-on Workshops and Farm Tours delve into topics related to food and farming: technical farming skills, land management, food production, tool and equipment use, herbalism, livestock husbandry, and more.
+Workshops are open to people of all experience levels, from gardeners and aspiring farmers to experienced farm business owners.

 BIPOC Beginner Carpentry